FrankDoka/Doka-front-end/content/blog/text-to-speech-5/index.md

 - **Scalability**: With Terraform, I can quickly scale my resources up or down to meet the demands of my application without manual intervention.

-- **Cost Efficiency**: IaC helps me optimize resource provisioning, ensuring I only use what I need, which can lead to cost savings.
+- **Cost Efficiency**: IaC helps me optimize resource provisioning, ensuring I only use what I need, which can lead to a large sum of cost savings.

 ## Transitioning to Terraform